All Episodes

 And the reason they insisted on him coming is because they selfishly, they're so blinded by rage, hate, psychosis of everything Donald Trump.

-If Sean Hannity knew ahead of time, and I knew, I knew a long time ago, that Robert Muller was nowhere near the top of his game.
+If Sean Hannity knew ahead of time, and I knew, I knew a long time ago that Robert Mueller was nowhere near the top of his game.

-And to be very blunt, uh as it as I because I kept questioning so many things, and I kept asking people, what is Mueller like?
+And to be very blunt, because I kept questioning so many things and I kept asking people, what is Mueller like?

-This guy was a Marine, Purple Heart, served his country capacity.
+People that knew him, this guy was a Marine, Purple Heart, served his country, capacity.

 They didn't care.